megatron10/TeamCoordinationApp/README.md

 ## Login info
-TODO:// What are login details and all.
+by default there are 9 users "dhananjay","sahil","vijay","anjani" ,"jatin","anupam","tungadri","deeptanshu","phoenix"
+and passwords for them are "pass"+username

 ## Built With